-(5) The Master's thesis is assessed by two people as examiners; one of them may be the thesis supervisor. § 14 paragraphs (1), (3)(2) and paragraph (4) apply accordingly.
-If the individual assessments diverge by more than a whole grade or if one is "insufficient," the head of the examination board obtains a further assessment from yet another examiner.
+(5) The Master's thesis is assessed by two people as examiners; one of them may be the thesis supervisor. § 14 (1), and insofar as an assessment by more than one person is required, § 14 (4) apply accordingly.
+If assessment by two people is required and the individual assessments diverge by more than a whole grade as defined in § 14 (1)(2) or if one is "insufficient," the head of the examination board must obtain a further assessment from a further examiner.

-(6) For any oral exam which may be required at the end of the Master's degree studies, oral exam on the contents of the Master's thesis and any final colloquium which may be required as part of the thesis process, the rules for oral exams apply, unless otherwise set out here, in the Special Provisions of these exam regulations or in the module handbooks.
-They are assessed by two examiners and take place in the additional presence of an observer; for grading, § 14 applies.
+(6) For any oral exam which may be required at the end of the Master's degree studies, oral exam on the contents of the Master's thesis and any final colloquium which may be required as part of the thesis process, the rules for oral exams apply, unless otherwise set out in the Special Provisions of these exam regulations or in the module handbook.
+They are assessed by one examiner and take place in the additional presence of an observer; for grading, § 14 applies.